Mezzocorona

-Mezzocorona ([ˌmɛddzokoˈroːna]; Mezacoróna in local dialect), is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 15 km north of the city of Trento and within 5 km of the Südtirol border.
+Mezzocorona ([ˌmɛddzokoˈroːna]; Mezacoróna in local dialect, Kronmétz or Deutschmétz in german language), is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 15 km north of the city of Trento and within 5 km of the Südtirol border.

 Toponymy

 The name is thought to derive from the Italian words mezzo, meaning "middle" or "in-between", and corona, which means "crown" (and is likely a reference to the shape of nearby Castel San Gottardo).
 Another possible origin is to be found in the dialect of the area: mez (with the variant miz) which means "wet, soggy".
 In fact, Mezzocorona was a marshy area until the 19th century, when swamplands were eventually reclaimed and Noce's outlet into Adige River moved further downstream, near Zambana.

 In 1194 the Counts of Tyrol took control of the area.
 After this event (the population of the town became predominantly German speaking till the 16th century) the toponym Mezzotedesco (German: Deutschmetz) (= "German Metz") came into use, in opposition to her twin town Mezzolombardo in German called Welsch Metz.
 Welsch in German stands for speakers of a Latin language.

 On 29 February 1902 the Viennese Ministry of the Interior allowed the name change from Mezzotedesco to Mezocorona, in the corresponding German form of "Kronmetz".
 The current name dates back to 1924.

 The inhabitants are called Mezzocoronesi or rarely Brusacristi.
 Behind the latter demonym there is a bizarre story: its inhabitants were nicknamed Brusacristi (literally "Christburners") for burning a cross placed by the inhabitants of Mezzolombardo to mark the banks of the Noce River.